A new board member has joined Earth Science Laboratories (ESL). Collie Lowrance is an attorney specializing in . . .

-Quagga mussels have been eradicated from a Pennsylvania lake with EarthTec® QZ.
+Quagga mussels have been eliminated from a Pennsylvania lake with EarthTec® QZ.
 At 29 acres and 115-feet deep, the lake is . . .

 The Mississippi River is a zebra mussel highway.
 The mighty river has carried the invasive mussels from the Great Lakes to the Gulf states.
 Its tributaries have brought zebra mussels east and west.
 This month, water treatment experts from two southern states will learn how to stop the tiny invaders.

-EarthTec QZ achieved complete control of quagga mussels in a recent study by Canadian Researchers.
+EarthTec QZ achieved complete quagga mussel mortality in a recent study by Canadian Researchers.
 Ian Lake-Thompson and Ron Hofmann tested EarthTec QZ in real-world conditions at a Toronto water treatment plant.
 They found that . . .

 Earth Science Laboratories has joined the American Chemistry Council (ACC) a national organization representing a diverse set of companies engaged in the business of chemistry.
 ACC provides its members with . . .

-Recent test results show no evidence of quagga mussels in the historic Billmeyer Quarry near Bainbridge, Pennsylvania.
-The results offer renewed hope that a recent project to eradicate the invasive mussels was successful.
+Recent test results show no evidence of invasive mussels in the historic Billmeyer Quarry near Bainbridge, Pennsylvania.
+The results offer renewed hope that a recent quagga mussel eradication project was successful.
 If the quagga mussel population fails to rebound . . .

 Zebra mussels are in the news again.
 While Austin, Texas continues to grapple with a foul-smelling infestation, Pennsylvania water experts will learn how to stop the tiny invaders from fouling their own pipes.
 The annual meeting of the Pennsylvania Rural Water Association (PRWA) will include a seminar by . . .